 Availability of jobs in close proximity to home is of key importance to individuals who don’t own a reliable vehicle and don’t have convenient access to public transportation.
 Recent and continuing strategic expansions of bus lines across the city including expanding services in North Tulsa, an area that has fewer jobs, should remove some of the barriers residents face in finding employment.

 One part of equitable economic development is good paying jobs with benefits.
 People of color in Tulsa are less likely to be employed in higher paying occupations than are Whites.
 Those are the occupations that generally have annual earnings above $65,000 in Tulsa, and include: Management, business, and financial occupations, computer, engineering, and science occupations, legal occupations, and health diagnosing and treating practitioners and other technical occupations.
 Employment in these fields better equip workers to support themselves and their families without outside assistance and to build wealth.

 Earning a living wage means having a level of income that allows one to meet basic needs without needing to rely on outside assistance.
-That level is represented by 200% of the poverty level for this analysis, and is the equivalent of $43,440 for a family of three.
-Though showing incremental progress, residents of North Tulsa are about half as likely to earn a living wage as are residents of South Tulsa.
+That level is represented by 200% of the poverty level for this analysis, and is the equivalent of $43,920 for a family of three.
+Though showing incremental progress, residents of South Tulsa are nearly twice as likely to earn a living wage as are residents of North Tulsa.
 The median household income for White Tulsa households is nearly twice that of African American households.
 Both of these measures have implications for the capacity of under-resourced families to afford basic necessities like food, housing, and healthcare.

-The final indicator in this topic reveals that persons with a high school diploma or less are more than four times as likely to live in poverty as those with at least a bachelor’s degree.
-The poverty level for a family of three is equivalent to earning a wage of just over $10 an hour.
+The final indicator in this topic reveals that persons with a high school diploma are nearly four times as likely to live in poverty as those with at least a bachelor’s degree.
+The poverty level for a family of three is equivalent to earning a wage of just over $10.50 an hour.